Skip to article frontmatterSkip to article content

 vt+(vgrad )v=1ρgrad P+gδvt=1ρ0grad δP\frac{\partial \vec v}{\partial t} + \left(\vec v \cdot \grad\right)\vec v = - \frac{1}{\rho} \grad P + \cancel{\vec g} \Rightarrow \frac{\partial \delta \vec v}{\partial t} = - \frac{1}{\rho_0} \grad \delta P

-where gravitation is usually neglected.
+where we usually neglect gravitation.
 By combining these three equations, we obtain a d’Alembert equation:

 2δρt21ρ0χSδρ=0,cs=1ρ0χS\boxed{ \frac{\partial^2 \delta \vec \rho}{\partial t^2} - \frac{1}{\rho_0 \chi_S} \triangle \delta \rho = 0, \quad c_s = \frac{1}{\sqrt{\rho_0\chi_S}} }